dy/piezo/docs/r&d.md

       + strings in JS/anywhere ignore comments
     - syntax highlighters don't know that
       ~ neither `;;`
+      - maintaining all possible highlighters can be a lifetime effort
     - takes primary semantic meaning, rather than "safe" secondary meaning ?- what's inline pairing? `\* *\`?
       + `\ inline comment \`
     - sometimes ascii art includes these - becomes cumbersome
+    - \\ is pessimist comment, // is optimist

   4. `/* */`
-    + most popular
+  + popular (CSS, C-family)
+    - F# doesn't have these
   + most conventional
   + allows removing newlines safely
   + supported by highlighters
   - too decorative
-    - unwanted association with mult/div
-    - pair-operators are heavy
+  - pair-operators are heavy to handle
-    + space-agnostic
+    - editors don't use it as shortcuts
+  + space-agnostic, newline-agnostic: allows just removing all spaces from code safely, unlike `//` comments
   - not nice without `//` pair
-    - visual noise with state vars `*x;/*x is pos*/;`

   5. `(; ;)`
     - wrongly associates with block